-46 Years Ago: Jim Morrison of the Doors Maced and Arrested in New Haven
+Why Jim Morrison Got Arrested Onstage in New Haven

-According to Doors keyboardist Ray Manzarek, Morrison was "making out" with a female fan in the shower in the backstage area of the New Haven Arena when a local police officer who was providing security for the band – apparently not recognizing the singer – told them to vacate the area, to which Morrison reportedly replied, "Eat it.”
-When the officer brandished a can of Mace and warned, "Last chance,” the singer retorted, “Last chance to eat it ‘ — earning himself a face full of Mace for his defiance.
+The group had gathered for a performance on Dec.
+9, 1967, in New Haven, Conn., where Morrison was "making out" with a female fan in the shower in the backstage area of the New Haven Arena, according to the late Doors keyboardist Ray Manzarek.
+A local police officer who was providing security for the band – apparently not recognizing the singer – told them to vacate the area, and Morrison reportedly replied, "Eat it."
+The officer brandished a can of Mace and warned, "Last chance."
+Morrison shot back, "Last chance to eat it" – earning himself a face full of Mace for his defiance.

-The concert was delayed to allow Morrison a chance to recover, and when the band finally got on stage, the angry singer took the opportunity to get back at the cops.
-During ‘Back Door Man,’ Morrison recounted the experience in a profanity-laced tirade, reportedly shouting, "The whole f—ing world hates me!"
+The concert was delayed to allow Morrison a chance to recover, and when the band finally got onstage, the angry singer took the opportunity to get back at the cops.
+During "Back Door Man," Morrison recounted the experience in a profanity-laced tirade, reportedly shouting, "The whole fucking world hates me!"
 He taunted the police from the stage, calling the officer who had hassled him a "little blue man in a little blue hat," as well as a "little blue pig."

 He added, "I'm just like you guys, man – he did it to me, they'll do it to you."
-The cops responded by entering the stage and bring the show to a halt.
-They took the singer into custody, causing a mini-riot as the angry and disappointed crowd took to the streets of New Haven, resulting in 13 additional arrests.
+The cops responded by entering the stage and bringing the show to a halt.
+They took Morrison into custody, causing a mini-riot as the angry and disappointed crowd took to the streets of New Haven, resulting in 13 additional arrests.

 The Miami charges caused many cities and venues to ban the Doors, effectively bring an end to the group's touring career.
-Morrison was subsequently convicted, but free on appeal when he was found dead in his bathtub in Paris on July 3, 1971, becoming another in the long line of rockers who died at the age of 27.
+Morrison was subsequently convicted, but free on appeal when he was found dead in his bathtub on July 3, 1971 in Paris, becoming another in the long line of rockers who died at the age of 27.